watem-sedem/cfactor/docs/cfactor.rst

 .. note::

 The following code is developed in the context on an application of Flanders.
-Therefore, not all factors are explicitly defined (as no need or data were available).
-We encourage developers to add formulations via the GitHub-platform.
+Therefore, not all factors are explicitly defined because data was not available.
+We encourage to add formulations using a Pull request.

 .. _subfactors: